keoko/passa-paraula/README.md

 - circles + letters
 - reagent integration
 - keyboard events
+- state (ok, fail, and passed)
+- logic: jump to next passed letter
+- how to debug clojurescript
+- figwheel

 ** NICE TO HAVE
 - A circle starts from left, not up